-How do you know if your designer or architect is the best one to design your ADU?
+How do you know if your designer is the best one to design your ADU?

 Obviously, you can’t hire a designer that’s not the right fit.
-Here are some things to think about in choosing the right architect or designer.
+Here are some things to think about in choosing the right designer.

 - Experience.
 Make sure your designer has experience working in your area.
 City offices can be hard to navigate, so you’ll need someone who really knows both city and state law.
 (Here’s an example of why.)

 - Connection.
-You should feel comfortable talking to your designer or architect.
+You should feel comfortable talking to your designer.
 After all, you’ll be spending a lot of time working together, and an ADU is a deeply personal project.
 There has to be a connection.
 If you don’t click well with your designer, they won’t get your design right.

 - Goals.
 When you talk with your designer, you’ll discover whether their goals align with yours.
 If you want extreme energy efficiency, find out how the designer can make that happen.
 If you need to store a lot of things in a small area, ask the designer how they’ll make full use of the space.
 Whatever your goal, your designer should want to help you in every way possible.
 A full design proposal meeting will help you determine whether your designer wants the same things you do.